-Stephen Stapczynski, Akshat Rathi, & Godfrey Marawanyika, How to Sell 'Carbon Neutral' Fossil Fuel That Doesn't Exist, Bloomberg (Aug.
-10, 2021), clarify the meaning of net zero and carbon neutrality as set forth above, and make clear that misalignment with scientific definitions is misleading.
+Additionally, the Green Guides should provide guidance on a wider range of climate and carbon-related claims including, but not limited to: net zero, carbon neutrality, and related terms.
+Specifically, the Green Guides should clarify the meaning of net zero and carbon neutrality as set forth above, and make clear that misalignment with scientific definitions is misleading.
 Companies should avoid making claims unless supported by clear, objective and verifiable commitments and actions.
 In particular, net zero and carbon neutral claims that do not include Scope 1-3 emissions, interim reduction targets, and/or are based on unproven, unscalable, or unfunded technology or "offsets" should be called out as misleading.
-Further, terms like "net-zero oil" and "carbon neutral natural gas", that link highly polluting products with environmental terminology, should also be called out as misleading.
+Further, terms like "net-zero oil" and "carbon neutral fossil-fuel.